B3x0r/board-game-library/README.md

 You can check my version here:

 Fork this to your computer.
 You will have to install MongoDB Compass, create a cluster, and note the URI and password.
 In the dal-api.js file in the back-end folder, replace the URL on line 3 with yours.
 Make sure you replace the placeholder with your password.
 Then in the backend folder, you use "npm start" in the terminal.
 Then, you can navigate to http://localhost:3000 Now, you will go into the front-end folder and run "npm start" in the terminal.
-You will then be able to navigate to the
+You will then be able to navigate to the backend folder and run "npm start" in the terminal http://localhost:3030 will run the backend.
+You will also be able to view in Mongo Atlas.
-//TODO fix the local host
-http://localhost:8080 to see the website.

 #### Usage:

-You will be able to use the the app to organize and pick your board game for the next game night.
+You can use the the app to organize and pick your board game for the next game night.
+You can add, delete (TODO), and edit (TODO) individual games.
+You can view your entire game library.

 #### Support: